MailTape/MailTape-v1/_posts/2023-02-19-Sierra-Manhattan.md

 track6_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/518/track6.mp3'
 track7_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/518/track7.mp3'
 ---
-<p id="introduction"> This morning, on a besoin de repos, de se laisser aller à d'autres sensations, ou de re-découvrir les plaisirs simples tel que profiter de ses proches, des rayons du soleil, observer les oiseaux ou encore sentir le vent dans notre cou.
-Le groupe Sierra Manhattan nous accompagne donc dans cette playlist du tranquille et du laisser vivre.
+<p id="introduction"> This morning, you need to rest, to let yourself go to other sensations, or to rediscover simple pleasures such as enjoying your loved ones, the rays of the sun, bird watching or even feeling the wind in your neck.
+The band Sierra Manhattan accompanies us in this playlist of quiet and let live.
 <br><br>
-Le groupe Sierra Manhattan, a sorti leur nouvel EP "Which Life, The Friends" sur label AB Records, le 17 février dernier.
-Avec le retour du soleil et des longues siestes sur le transat, voilà une bonne nouvelle de se laisser emporté par le pop décalé.
+The band Sierra Manhattan, released their new EP "Which Life, The Friends" on AB Records, on February 17th.
+With the return of the sun and long naps on the deckchair, it's good news to get carried away by the offbeat pop.
 </p>

 # Sierra Manhattan's selection